-We will continue to try to develop our extra-curricular provision, so that children have the opportunity to join a weekly choir club.
-Also, to identify pupils who are entitled to pupil premium funding and provide opportunities for these children to access instrumental tuition.
+We will continue to try to develop our extra-curricular provision, by working in partnership with our local church and Rocksteady Music School.
+We will continue to promote inclusivity for all by identifying pupils who are entitled to pupil premium funding and providing opportunities for these children to access instrumental tuition.